-

 Avastin is used for the treatment of advanced stages of breast, colorectal, non-small cell lung, kidney, ovarian and cervical cancers.

-Patient Information Leaflet (PIL)
+Patient Information Leaflet -

 CellCept is used in the prevention of organ rejection in patients receiving kidney, heart, or liver transplants.